sufftea/Link-Cut-Treeez/README.md

 Each node can have an unlimited number of children and one prefered child (has red edge on the visualisation).
 A chain of preferred children forms a preferred path.

-splay(v) seelects all the edges on the path from v to its root to make the path prefered.
+expose(v) seelects all the edges on the path from v to its root to make the path prefered.
 The path-aggregate operations described above are performed on prefered paths.

 ### Concrete or auxiliary tree